Responsibilities of the Planning Department

-Our Town Planner is Ron Hancock, AICP.
-He is responsible for many functions within the Town of Maggie Valley, including: code enforcement, subdivision administration, floodplain management, zoning administration, plan review, long-range planning services, and other duties as directed by the Town Manager.
-His main responsibilities include:
+Our Town Planner, Kaitland Finkle and Assistant Town Planner, Sam Cullen are responsible for many functions within the Town of Maggie Valley, including: code enforcement, subdivision administration, floodplain management, zoning administration, plan review, long-range planning services, and other duties as directed by the Town Manager.
+Main responsibilities include:

 - Providing technical and staff level review for permit and development applications and preparing staff reports on proposals for Town boards;